underscoreio/essential-scala/src/pages/traits/working-with-data.md

 ### Structural Recursion using Polymorphism

 Polymorphic dispatch, or just polymorphism for short, is a fundamental object-oriented technique.
 If we define a method in a trait, and have different implementations in classes extending that trait, when we call that method the implementation on the actual concrete instance will be used.
 Here's a very simple example.
-We start with a simple definition using the familiar product type (or) pattern.
+We start with a simple definition using the familiar sum type (or) pattern.

 ```tut:book:silent
 sealed trait A {